 - Offer different purchasing options.

-- Disclose any links whereby you might earn a commision.
+- Disclose affiliate links where there’s a chance you might earn a commission.

 - Invite comments from anyone about the product or your review.